Renovation Loan Program

 Other Renovation-Related Costs That May Be Financed

-• A contingency reserve will be funded to cover unforeseen repairs that are discovered during renovation.
-The amount of contingency will be 20% of the bid amount.
-Contingency reserves are required and typically financed in the loan amount (i.e., Financed Contingency).
+• A contingency reserve may be funded to cover unforeseen repairs that are discovered during renovation.
+The amount of contingency will be up to 20% of the total cost of improvements.
+Most lenders will require contingency reserves which are typically financed in the loan amount (i.e., Financed Contingency).
 Alternatively, you may bring funds to closing to fund the contingency reserves; however, any assets required to fund the contingency reserves must be documented and verified above the amount required for down payment and reserves (i.e., Borrower-Funded Contingency)

 • Hard costs (i.e., labor and materials from the contractor’s bid)